Shresht7/NLPowerShell/README.md

 #### First-time Setup or Overrides

-You can initialize with specific parameters.
-Note that this sets the configuration for the **current session**.
-To save these settings permanently, see the [Configuration](#-configuration) section.
+You can initialize with specific parameters for the current session.

 **Using Local Inference (Ollama, llama.cpp, etc.)**